Graded Poisson and Graded Dirac structures: Acknowledgments

 \section{Acknowledgments}

-We acknowledge financial support of the {\sl Ministerio de Ciencia, Innovaci\'on y Universidades} (Spain), grants PID2021-125515NB-C21 and RED2022-134301-T. We aslo acknowledge financial support from the Severo Ochoa Programme for Centers of Excellence in R\&D (CEX2019-000904-S).
+We acknowledge financial support of the Ministerio de Ciencia, Innovación y Universidades (Spain), grants PID2022-137909NB-C21 and RED2022-134301-T. We also acknowledge financial support from the Severo Ochoa Programmes for Centers of Excellence in R\&D (CEX2019-000904-S and CEX2023-001347-S).
 Rubén Izquierdo-López also acknowledges a Severo Ochoa-ICMAT scholarship for master students.
+Finally, we would like to thank the referee for the thorough revision of the paper and suggestions, which improved its quality.